micschk/silverstripe-liveseo/README.md

 ![ScreenShot](https://raw.github.com/hubertusanton/silverstripe-seo/master/images/screen2.png)
 ![ScreenShot](https://raw.github.com/hubertusanton/silverstripe-seo/master/images/screen3.png)

-## Installation
-Place the module dir in your website root and run /dev/build?flush=all

 ## Using custom DataObjects
 If you have created a custom data object that you want to make SEO friendly (for examnple Products in